-Although numerous variations of capitation were tried during that time, capitation arrangements did not succeed in reducing costs, increasing provider compensation, or improving quality of care.
-Many physicians continued to over-utilize services.
+Although numerous variations of capitation were tried during that time, capitation arrangements never succeed in reducing costs, increasing provider compensation, or improving quality of care.
+Many physicians continued to over utilize services.

 Like so many ideas in healthcare, the old, after a time of dormancy, becomes the new.
-The excitement around accountable care organizations (ACOs) and patient-centered medical home projects is based upon much of the same thinking that excited healthcare policy makers 20 years ago.
-With ACOs and patient-centered medical homes, primary care physicians would be responsible for both the care and cost of care for patients assigned to them.
+The excitement around Accountable Care Organizations (ACOs) and Patient Centered Medical Home projects is based upon much of the same thinking that excited healthcare policy makers 20 years earlier.
+With ACOs and Patient Centered Medical Homes, primary care physicians would be responsible for both the care and cost of care for patients assigned to them.

 What our healthcare system will look like at the end of 2014, when the final provisions of the Affordable Care Act of 2010 become active, may be fuzzy today, but a rough picture of it can be drawn by following the flow of financial incentives.
 By 2014 the effects of removing lifetime caps on medical costs, eliminating the process of denying coverage due to pre-existing conditions, emphasizing the use of proven disease treatments, and reducing reimbursement for preventable medical errors and readmissions shifts the care incentive from providing more care to providing only care that is needed.

 Regular assessment of quality performance will identify those providers who might be withholding care or over utilizing care, helping to balance the equation between clinical and financial objectives.
 Entities such as ACOs and Patient Centered Medical Homes will either take on the financial risk and therefore share in the savings generated by their transformed care delivery processes or receive added payments, along the lines of current pay for performance schemes, for delivering pre-determined clinical and financial outcomes.